Celtics pull away, beat Hawks 128-120 for 4-2 series win

-The second-seeded Celtics advance to face the third-seeded Philadelphia 76ers, who’ve been resting since completing their four-game sweep of Brooklyn last Saturday.
+The second-seeded Celtics advanced to face the third-seeded Philadelphia 76ers, who’ve been resting since completing their four-game sweep of Brooklyn last Saturday.

 Game 1 is Monday night in Boston.

-Boston ripped off an 11-0 run that included three straight 3-pointers, with Horford’s big shot sandwiched around 3s from Jayson Tatum and Jaylen Brown.

-Tatum capped the spurt with a dunk, which gave the Celtics a 121-113 lead with 2:07 remaining.

 Brown led the Celtics with 32 points, while Tatum had 30.
-Horford, who played in Atlanta from 2007-16, chipped in with 10 points and 12 rebounds.
+Horford, who played in Atlanta from 2007-16, chipped in with 10 points, 12 rebounds two steals and three blocks.

+“I appreciated it because he got me going.
+He said some stuff that I wasn’t very pleased with.
+I took it to heart and I was able to get that shot,” Horford said.
+“I appreciate him for talking trash to me.
+Some people you can talk trash to.
+Talk trash to me — it’s probably not good for you.”

+Marcus Smart also came up big for Boston, scoring 22 points and brilliantly running the offense down the stretch, including a drive and dish that set up Horford’s shot.

-After carrying the Hawks to an improbable victory in Game 5 at Boston, Atlanta’s Trae Young ran out of steam in the second half.
+After carrying the Hawks to that improbable victory at TD Garden, Trae Young ran out of steam in the second half.
 He missed 12 of 13 shots over the final two quarters.

 Young had 30 points and 10 assists, but he finished just 9 of 28 from the field.